MR-EEGWaveNet: Multiresolutional EEGWaveNet for Seizure Detection from Long EEG Recordings: Results

 \subsection{Feature Visualization}

 Furthermore, we used the t-distributed stochastic neighbor embedding (t-SNE) technique to visualize the distribution of features in two dimensions, as shown in Figure \ref{fig:feat_visual}.
-The features were extracted from the final layer of both the EEGWaveNet and the MR-EEGWaveNet.
+The features were extracted from the final layer before the prediction module in both the EEGWaveNet and the MR-EEGWaveNet models.